tqtezos/minter/README.md

 ```
 docker service logs minter-dev-sandbox_api-server --follow
 ```

-You can now open:

-- [http://localhost:9000](http://localhost:9000) to view the application.
-- [http://localhost:9000/graphql](http://localhost:9000/graphql) to open the GraphQL playground.

-## Development

 Docker development images are set up to reload server and web ui on source code changes.